home-assistant/home-assistant.io/source/_integrations/yamaha_musiccast.markdown

 - Equalizer (configuration, zone level)
   - One number {% term entity %} each is added for high, mid and low
 - Tone Control (configuration, zone level)
-  - One number ent{% term entity %}ity each is added for bass and treble
+  - One number {% term entity %} each is added for bass and treble
 - Dialogue Level (configuration, zone level)
   - Set the volume of dialogues in relation to the general volume
 - Dialogue Lift (configuration, zone level)